Almond Oil for Dark Circles: Amazingly Simple Solution

-- Apply this almond paste on your dark circles.
+- Apply this almond paste to your dark circles.
 Leave it there for 20 – 30 minutes.

 - Gently rinse with warm water.

-- For natural bleaching properties, add few drops of lemon juice.
+- For natural bleaching properties, add a few drops of lemon juice.

-- For natural exfoliation and softening, add few drops of milk.
+- For natural exfoliation and softening, add a few drops of milk.

 *Repeat every day for best results.